pandykad/Size-Invariant-Ship-detection-from-SAR-Images/README.md

 # Size-Invariant-Ship-detection-from-SAR-Images
 ## A Deep Learning based approach to detect ships from satellite images.

-Implementation of this repository has been kept confidential for the time being due to confidentiality aggrement but these are some of the outputs from the Experimentaion :
+Implementation of this repository has been kept confidential for the time being due to confidentiality agreement but these are some of the outputs from the Experimentaion :

 Sample 1 :
 Confidence: Large Ship = 99%, Small Ship Moving = 35%